Summer is here and many children are heading off to camp. Parents can follow this Asthma Care Checklist if their child with asthma is going to camp.

 Provide the necessary equipment for the stay at camp.

-This often includes enough medications for the child's stay at camp, a spacer, peak flow meter and possibly a nebulizer.
+This often includes enough medications for the child's stay at camp, a spacer, peak flow meter (if using) and possibly a nebulizer.

 Ask where the medication is kept at camp.